 Here’s the tutorial that I used to learn how to make the long Pinterest images.

 I use Canva to create (free) one picture (hero shot + text) images (picture on the left) and I use PicMonkey to create the (free) long multiple image pins (picture on the right) for Pinterest.

 The better your pictures look on Pinterest the more likely it will lead to them being re-pinned more.

 More re-pins = more eyes on your recipes = more traffic to your website!

 Note – In my experience, small horizontal pictures don’t do well on Pinterest.
 I usually pin my hero image (the image I start my post with) and my long Pinterest image to my #1 Pinterest board —> Most Pinned on Stacey Homemaker.

-- Tailwind + BoardBooster – Both Tailwind and BoardBooster were game changers for me.
+- BoardBooster – BoardBooster was a huge game changer for me.
 I didn’t have time to sit at the computer for hours going through Pinterest looking for recipes to pin.
 I also didn’t have to time to pin my own material day after day at peak times.
 I needed a way to automate this task!
 BoardBooster has nearly tripled my Pinterest traffic by pinning to my group boards 60+ times per day for me.
 It takes a little bit of practice to get the hang of it but once you get in a routine of using it– it’s very simple to use.

-I just started using BoardBooster a few months ago.
-I was very confused trying to learn how to use BoardBooster in the beginning, it almost feels like you have to work backwards if that makes sense.
-I don’t know why but it felt like I was trying to learn another language!
+I just started using BoardBooster last year.
+I was very confused trying to learn how to use BoardBooster in the beginning, it almost feels like you have to work backward if that makes sense.
+I don’t know why but it felt like I was trying to learn another language.

 I’ve already started to see the benefit of using it after one of my pins went “mini viral” (20k repins in one month) after being pinned by a bigger pinner from one of the group boards I pin too.